 I also brought along my Goal Zero solar panel since I didn’t want to turn the van generator on just to charge stuff.

 Wow, ok, that was worth waking up early for!
 Highly recommend a sunrise hike here.

-It was quite windy at the point, so I kept my 3 layers on, plus my Fitness Fox Headband on to keep hair from flying in my face.
+It was quite windy at the point, so I kept my 3 layers on, plus a headband on to keep hair from flying in my face.
 My warm lap dog was much appreciated.
 Thanks, Charlie!

 Sunrise was perfect with Amanda and the dogs!
 Photo by @a.lillie.photo

 The sunrise just kept getting better!
 It was just so cool to see Lake Powell down there with all the tall buttes, and Navajo Mountain in the distance.
 I kept thinking, “Rainbow Bridge National Monument is right over there!”
 After I checked my Gaia GPS, I found that as the bird flies it is only 22 miles!

 Really cool spot, can’t wait to come back!